mapuganda/handbook/README.md

-# HOT Humanitarian Data Handbook
+# MapUganda Handbook

 ## What is this?
-This repository is an experiment in using a [Git](https://en.wikipedia.org/wiki/Git) repository—for the moment on [GitHub](https://github.com)—as an open-by-default tool for the [Humanitarian OpenStreetMap Team (HOT)](https://hotosm.org) Humanitarian Data team.
+This repository is an experiment in using a [Git](https://en.wikipedia.org/wiki/Git) repository—for the moment on [GitHub](https://github.com)—as an open-by-default tool for the [MapUganda](https://mapuganda.org) team.

 It's intended to provide a single starting point for information, explanations, and resources needed to understand and manage our projects.

 __"Open by default"__ means everything here is open to _the entire world_ unless there is a specific reason to restrict access (normally personally identifiable, sensitive, or private information).
 It is intended to be shared and collaboratively edited by anyone in or outside of the host organization.